 Maharashtrian Thali – Meal from Indian State of Maharashtra

 The second thali for this week is from Maharashtra.
 Just like yesterday, I put together a thali with side dishes that I felt would be liked by us.
 There are many regions in Maharashtra and I did not pick a specific cuisine from a region.
 I picked recipes from various regions and put together a Maharashtrian thali that was filling.
-Mr. U liked this thali over the last as this had lot more side dishes and the thali (plate) was full.
+Mr. U liked this thali better than the last thali as this had lot more side dishes and the thali (plate) was full.
 In fact he liked the thali concept and both days ate his food from the thali I arrange for the photos.

 In Maharashtra, there is a specific way of arranging a thali or a specific place where the food is served.
 At the top of the plate, at 12 o’clock is salt and all the condiments, snacks and salads are served on the left side of the plate.
 Right next to salt in anticlockwise direction is a piece of lime, chutney, pickle, snack and papad.
 Vertically (top down), right below salt is variety of rices and at the bottom of the plate at 6’ o’clock is poli/roti/flatbread.
 All the curries and dals are place on the right side of salt.